salahnomad/salahnomad.github.io/content/compass/index.md

     "@context": "https://schema.org",
     "@type": "CollectionPage",
     "name": "The Compass: Your Guide to the Frameworks of a Rooted Life", "description": "The official guide to the core frameworks of Rooted Nomadism.
-Start with our foundational 'Operating System,' then explore the specialized tools for a resilient, meaningful, and soulful life.", "url": "https://salahnomad.com/compass/",
+Start with our foundational 'Operating System,' then explore specialized tools for a resilient, meaningful, and soulful life.", "url": "https://salahnomad.com/compass/",
     "author": {
       "@type": "Person",